jason-horvath/boilit-router/README.md

 ## How To Use Routing

 In some place in your application, create a `routes` file, somewhere like `src/config/routes.ts` is a good start.
 BoiLit Router comes with some base routes for fallback and example, which is an instance of `RouteCollection` class.
 You can opt to use the base routes by importing them directly, or just creating a new `RouteCollection` class of your own.

-It is recommended to have a route mapped to `/404`, since the router will try to fallback on that.
+### 404 Not Found Route

+When there is no matching route, `/404` will be the fallback.
+To show your own content, add a `/404` route to your `RouteCollection` with a matching component, and it will be rendered.
+You can opt to not have a `/404` route, which will return an empty `div` rendered from the `RouterOutlet.defaultTag`.

 ### Adding Routes